The Best Credit Card Strategies for Commuters

 Pump Up Your Gas Rewards

 For the commuter who drives long distances to work each day, a card with great gas rewards could alleviate some of the pressures of the commute.
 The best credit card rewards for gas are simple: cash back, rewards or points each time you fill up your tank.
-These cards range from great all-around cards with 3% gas rewards to affiliated gas cards that offer up to 5% gas bonuses and membership requirements.
-Look for the card with the lowest APR, best sign-on bonus and no annual fee that offers the top rewards at the pump.
-Credit cards like the Discover card offer rotating categories on gas, so you can earn up to 5% Cashback on your gas purchases during those particular months.
+The Discover it® Chrome Card offers cash back on gas purchases, which can make those long hours in the car seem more worthwhile.
+Look for the card with the lowest APR, new card member rewards and no annual fee that offers the top rewards at the pump.

 Look Into Commuter Benefit Cards